WarrenHood/HoodCraft---Spigot/README.md

 **Staffs** - Place a stick in an anvil and call it either "Doom Staff" or "Lightning Staff".
 Try left clicking at some targets.
 The doom staff also supports sneak-left-clicking for an alternative attack.
 These attacks do cost health.

+**Turning coal to diamond** - Punching a block of coal has a 1/200 chance of dropping a diamond per punch.

 **Auto-Turrets**

 _**HoodCraft Turrets Guide**_